njwgeoscience/njwgeoscience.github.io/index.md

 #### February 2013 to January 2015 - Bowleven Oil and Gas Plc

+**Geoscientist **

-Geoscientist – Assisted with the 2D & 3D seismic interpretation and reservoir modelling of the company’s African asset portfolio (Etinde permit, offshore Cameroon and Bomono permit, onshore Cameroon) in both the exploration and development teams
+Assisted with the 2D & 3D seismic interpretation and reservoir modelling of the company’s African asset portfolio (Etinde permit, offshore Cameroon and Bomono permit, onshore Cameroon) in both the exploration and development teams

 - New Venture Screening - African assets including the Kyela & Rukwa blocks, Tanzania
 - Created and administered an interactive ArcGIS New Ventures database